Prime Minister of Ethiopia: Federal Democratic Republic of Ethiopia (FDRE) (1995–present)

-Nominations and appointment of the prime minister
+Nomination and appointment of the prime minister

-After a general election, the National Election Board of Ethiopia will announce the official results.
-Based on the results the president of Ethiopia nominates the leader of the party with majority number of seats in the House of Peoples' Representatives as Prime Minister Designate of Ethiopia to form the Federal Government of Ethiopia.
+After a general election, the National Election Board of Ethiopia announces the official results.
+Based on the results the president of Ethiopia nominates the leader of the party with the majority in the House of Peoples' Representatives as Prime Minister Designate of Ethiopia to form the Federal Government of Ethiopia.

 The leader of the party must be a member of the House of Peoples' Representatives to be nominated as The Prime Minister Designate of Ethiopia.
-If no party wins an over all majority the president of Ethiopia will invite leader of the relative majority (plurality) political party to form a coalition government with other parties.
+If no party wins an overall majority, the president of Ethiopia invites the leader of the relative majority (plurality) political party to form a coalition government with other parties.

-The prime minister designate must be approved by two thirds majority vote of confidence in the House of Peoples' Representatives to be appointed as Prime Minister of Ethiopia.
-After being appointed Prime Minister of Ethiopia, The prime minister shall present before the House of Peoples' Representatives and make a declaration of loyalty to the Constitution and the people of Ethiopia.
+The prime minister designate must be approved by a two-thirds majority vote of confidence in the House of Peoples' Representatives to be appointed as Prime Minister of Ethiopia.
+After being appointed, the prime minister presents himself before the House of Peoples' Representatives and makes a declaration of loyalty to the Constitution and the people of Ethiopia.